Horseback riders, hikers, cyclists, and many others use the County Forest tracts for recreation.

 - Hunters are required to obtain a hunting forest use permit from the County in order to hunt in the County Forest.
 The application form is located below.
 The permit is valid from October 1, or the date of issue, whichever is later, until May 31 of the following year.
 The fee for the permit is $30.00 + HST = $33.90.

-- An additional $2 fee will be applied if you wish to have the permit mailed to you.
-The fees are used to support the ongoing management of the Dufferin County Forest; specifically the provision of signs and advertisements to inform both hunters and non-hunters about the times when they can expect the greatest number of hunters in the Forest.
+- The fees are used to support the ongoing management of the Dufferin County Forest; specifically the provision of signs and advertisements to inform both hunters and non-hunters about the times when they can expect the greatest number of hunters in the Forest.
 Permits may be obtained in person or by mail from the address below.
 Please make cheques for permits payable to the County of Dufferin.

 - Hunters are required to provide proof of membership in a recognized organization that provides a minimum of $5 million liability insurance for its members while they are engaged in hunting activities, in order to obtain a Forest Use Permit.